Why On-Premises Solutions Are a Bad Idea

 Andres: Oh lots of things like operating system (OS) support.
 Companies have to ask themselves many difficult questions:

 - Can we support the OS on which the software runs?
 Do we have expertise in that area?

 - Does the software require any Java components (from a Server and a Client perspective — both are important) and is it a version we can accommodate without impacting other enterprise applications?

-- What browsers are supported with the PLM vendor?
-Since some ‘big box’ PLM systems do not support certain versions of FireFox, Chrome, Internet Explorer etc. it’s important to understand if your corporate IT structure accommodates the supported browser.
+- What browsers are supported by the PLM vendor?
+Since some ‘big box’ PLM systems do not support certain versions of Firefox, Chrome, Safari. etc.—it’s important to understand if your corporate IT structure accommodates the supported browser.

 According to Andres, there are many cons to client-side PLM solutions.
 With cloud-based PLM, once your purchase contract is complete, you can have a PLM system up and running and configured for your business in as little as hours depending upon your complexity.